LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* Issue 36941: Query Grid and details component multiline field does not render text as multi-line
+* Issue 40839: Copy theme/scss files to dist instead of compiling down to a single css file

 ### version 0.92.0
 *Released*: 10 September 2020
 * Update FieldEditTrigger